droserasprout/pacman-fix-permissions/README.md

 # pacman-fix-permissions

-Find and fix wrong filesystem permissions on Arch Linux instance without needing to reinstall every package.
+Find and fix wrong filesystem permissions on Arch Linux instances without needing to reinstall every package.

 Pro tip: use [lostfiles](https://archlinux.org/packages/community/any/lostfiles/) as a companion tool to find files pacman doesn't know about.